How Gut Health and Food Allergies Intertwine

 What Causes a Food Allergy?

-But in light of this new research, a future where children can sip milk — and eat whatever they like — without fear of an allergic reaction seems within reach.
-By further exploring the link between gut bacteria and anaphylaxis, scientists are one giant step closer to discovering how to prevent food allergies from ever forming.
+But considering this new preclinical research, a future where children can sip milk — and eat whatever they like — without fear of an allergic reaction could one day be within reach.
+By further exploring the link between gut bacteria and anaphylaxis, scientists are one giant step closer to discovering how to help lessen or one day prevent food allergies from forming.

 The hope, according to researchers at the University of Chicago, is to one day be able to help cultivate more protective gut bacteria in children with food allergies.
 But until that day comes, prevention is the best way to protect your child from a serious food reaction.